+238 Marlborough was designed by architect Samuel D. Kelley and built in 1881 by Keening & Fellows, masons, for real estate dealer Henry Whitwell.
 He is shown as the owner on the original building permit application for 238-240 Marlborough, dated April 4, 1881.
-No architect is listed on the application.

-They continued to live there until late 1902, when they moved to a new house they had built at 160 Beacon.
+They continued to live at 238 Marlborough until late 1902, when they moved to a new house they had built at 160 Beacon.

 Edward Grew died in January of 1945.
 Ruth Grew continued to live at 238 Marlborough until about 1953.
 By 1954, she was living in an apartment at the Hotel Agassiz at 191 Commonwealth.